Hiking the Trotternish ridge, eating like kings, sleeping under the stars and getting very wet socks with Skye Wilderness Safaris.

 In the morning Marcus and his team bundled our gang of Gore-Tex clad hikers into landrovers and drove us twenty miles to the beginning of the walk.
 Head chef Johnno ceremoniously handed us packed lunches and waved us on our way.
 We started into the foothills under calm blue skies, and the walk was already rather breathtaking – the springy heather underfoot and towering green peaks above made me feel like I’d stumbled into Lord of the Rings territory.

-The first steep climb into the Trotternish ridge rewarded us with a perfect view over Skye to the twinkling sea.
+The first steep climb before hiking the Trotternish ridge rewarded us with a perfect view over Skye to the twinkling sea.
 Our lovely guide Louis distributed wine gums for our efforts as we climbed up to the Table, a plateau like a football field that towers above the Needle and the Prison, ominous rock formations that don’t quite look like they should be able to stand upright.
 This is where to come to if you want to feel like you’re alone on an untouched planet.
 The wind was blowing like a mad thing by this point, but we happily sat down for a rest and some of the deliriously good banana bread that Johnno had packed us for elevenses.

 We stopped again for lunch, which was a veritable feast – a homemade pork pie, veggie concoctions and the officially the best brownie I Have Ever Had.
 Ever.
 I saved some of it for emergencies, which was lucky, because five minutes later the heavens opened and the rain descended on us in an unbroken sheet of water.
 A sheet of water blown by the wind right into our faces.
 And then it carried on for a good five more hours.